Umm El Qa'ab: Osiris cult and annual festival

+An annual festival dedicated to Osiris began during the Middle Kingdom and his temple became a site of pilgrimage.
+King Djer's tomb, now reinterpreted as Osiris' tomb, became inextricably linked to the temple as a result of the festival.
+The festival was held between July and September, coinciding with the annual inundation of the Nile.
 Priests associated with Osiris' cult would carry an image of the god out from his temple, travel along the processional valley, and bury the image at Umm el-Qa'ab.
 After burying the image, it would be ritualistically regenerated and returned to the temple along the same processional route.
 The processional route between Umm el-Qa'ab and the Osiris temple played an integral role during the festival as his myth was ceremonially reenacted along the route.
 The ritual significance of the causeway between Umm el-Qa'ab and Osiris' temple is further highlighted by Edouard Naville's discovery of six Osiris figures made of mud only 40 meters away from Djer's tomb.

 The annual festival along with various cultic activities continued at Umm el-Qa'ab for around 1,500 years after being formally established.
 Chapter 169 of the Book of the Dead, a text found among New Kingdom and later period burials, directly references the annual festival.
-Aside from king Djer's tomb, tombs of other First Dynasty rulers such as Den and Qa'a were likely centers of cult practice.
+Aside from King Djer's tomb, tombs of other First Dynasty rulers such as Den and Qa'a were likely centers of cult practice.
 18th Dynasty votive offerings were found near these early royal tombs in pits located 8 meters away from the burials.